entur/gha-security/README-security-rulesets.md

-# `gha-security/security-ruleset`
+# `gha-security/security-rulesets`

 ## Code scanning merge protection

-With Github ruleset, it's possible to make sure code scanning is required, and that critical vulnerabilities gets fixed before merging a new branch into main.
+With Github rulesets, it's possible to make sure code scanning is required, and that critical vulnerabilities get fixed before merging a new branch into main.

 ### Setting up ruleset